timeplus-io/docs/docs/cli-sync.md

   labels map[string]string
 ) SETTINGS type='kafka',brokers='{{ .values.kafka.brokers }}',topic='{{ .values.kafka.topic }}'
 ```
-The statemant does not hard-code the Kafka brokers and topic, so that it can be easily shared in different environements.
-There are several ways to speicy the values.
+The statement does not hard-code the Kafka brokers and topic, so that it can be easily shared in different environments.
+There are several ways to specify the values.

 #### Set variable value in the command
 Use command line argument `--set`.